ioulian/frontend-workflow/README.md

 There are some JavaScript components available for your ease (We have included them as we reuse them a lot).
 There are 3 ways of using them.

 1. **Easy/Not so performant**: Un-comment them from entry points from `webpack.common.js`.
 This way they are automatically initialized and are separate from the main bundle.
 This way you can load them with Drupal (or other Backend CMSs) dependencies on specific pages/modules.
 They are also added in the built `.html` file and they just work.
-2. **More work, but most performant**: You can import them (not the `index.ts` file) manually in `Site.ts` and attach them.
+2. **More work, more performant**: You can import them (not the `index.ts` file) manually in `Site.ts` and attach them.
 This way, they will be bundled in main bundle so they will require only 1 network request.
 You can also dynamically load them when needed.
 3. **Less work and most performant: by using AsyncModuleLoader (Default)**: All the components are automatically loaded if they are needed.
 By using MutationObserver, it will also check if the modules must be loaded if HTML changes.

 ### Code splitting

 This is a default webpack behavior, please read more information here: [https://webpack.js.org/guides/code-splitting/](https://webpack.js.org/guides/code-splitting/).

-This is a basic example how you can use it:
+This is a basic example on how you can use it:

 ```ts
 // ./components/BigComponent.ts